Julius Peppers: 2009 season

 The 2009 season ended Peppers' first stint with the Panthers.
 Peppers began the season well by recording 5 tackles, 1 sack, 1 forced fumble, 1 pass defensed, and 1 blocked kick in a Week 1, 38–10 loss against the Philadelphia Eagles.
-But Peppers went without a sack during the next two games against the Atlanta Falcons and Dallas Cowboys, both losses as the Panthers started the season 0–3, causing Panthers linebacker Jon Beason to question Peppers' intensity on a radio show in Charlotte, North Carolina.
+Peppers went without a sack during the next two games against the Atlanta Falcons and Dallas Cowboys, both losses as the Panthers started the season 0–3, causing Panthers linebacker Jon Beason to question Peppers' intensity on a radio show in Charlotte, North Carolina.
 Beason would later admit that he was wrong about saying this about Peppers and said he thought that Julius would go down as one of the best players to ever play in the NFL.

-Peppers bounced back in Week 5 of the 2009 season against the Washington Redskins by recording 5 tackles, 2 sacks, and along with the help of Panthers linebacker Thomas Davis, tackled Redskins Running Back Clinton Portis in the end zone for a safety.
-Peppers helped the Panthers to their first win of the season defeating Washington 20–17.
-In Week 8, in a 34–21 win against the Arizona Cardinals, Peppers recorded 2 tackles, 1 sack, 1 forced fumble, 1 interception for a 13-yard touchdown, and 1 pass defensed earning him his third NFC Defensive Player of the Week Award.
+Peppers bounced back in Week 5 of the 2009 season against the Washington Redskins by recording five tackles, two sacks, and along with the help of Panthers linebacker Thomas Davis, tackled Washington running back Clinton Portis in the end zone for a safety in the 20–17 victory.
+In Week 8, in a 34–21 win against the Arizona Cardinals, Peppers recorded two tackles, one sack, one forced fumble, one interception for a 13-yard touchdown, and one pass defensed earning him his third NFC Defensive Player of the Week Award.
 In Week 9, in a 30–20 loss against the New Orleans Saints, Peppers broke his right hand, but continued to play with a cast on his hand over the next few games.